darasus/ai-blog/content/the-best-foods-to-eat-for-weight-loss.md

   have approximately as many calories as other sugary foods.
 Whole grains are rich in B vitamins, iron, magnesium, manganese, selenium and zinc, which are essential for good health.
+intro: >-
+  You want to lose weight.
+You want to eat healthier, but all those diet articles and fad diets seem like a lot of confusing information.
+Which diet is best?
+What kind of foods should you eat for weight loss?
+Do carbohydrates make you fat?
+Will cutting carbs help you lose weight faster?
+There seems to be no shortage of information about what not to eat if you want to lose weight fast.
+  But what if we told you that almost everything you think you know about food is wrong?

+  Crazy, right?
+Well, it might come as a surprise to learn that the best foods for weight loss are actually unprocessed natural foods—not magical chemicals and supplements.
+Eating more fruits, vegetables, whole grains, lean proteins and healthy fats will help you lose weight faster than any fad diet or crash diet could ever dream of accomplishing.
+No matter which diet you choose, these are the best foods for weight loss.
 ---

 ## What You Should Know About Calories Before Jumping to Any Conclusions